 Cost Considerations Will Also Come into Play When Making the Decision.

 The initial investment in plasma machines is often more expensive than other cutting methods.
-A typical hand-held plasma cutting unit will cost about 3 or more times that of a Gasoline cutting system.
+A typical hand-held plasma cutting unit will cost about 3 or more times that of a Gasoline or Diesel cutting system.
 The cost of electricity also must be considered when using plasma.

 Consider the Uses, Benefits

 Two important questions to ask when choosing between plasma and Gasoline cutting tools are: what needs to be cut on a day-to-day basis, and what is the thickest metal that will need to be cut?
-If the job consistently requires cutting thicker metals, the time and money saved by quickly cutting through thick metal with an oxy-gasoline system makes a difference.
-On the flip side, if precision cutting of stainless steel and aluminum is important, a plasma arc system is the way to go.
+If the job consistently requires cutting thicker metals, the time and money saved by quickly cutting through thick metal with an oxy-gasoline or Diesel system makes a difference.
+On the flip side, if precision cutting of stainless steel and aluminum is important, a plasma arc system may be the way to go.
 However if versatility is important and you want to Cut, Weld, Heat, Braze etc there is only one choice DAVCO SupaCut !